hrbrmstr/ggalt/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`ggalt` : Extra Geoms, Stats and Coords for `ggplot2`
+`ggalt` : Alternate/Extra 'Geoms', 'Stats' and 'Coords' for 'ggplot2'

-A package containing additional geoms, coords and stats for the revamped (late 2015) version of ggplot2.
+A package containing additional/alternate 'geoms', 'coords' and 'stats' for use with the revamped (late 2015) version of ggplot2.

-The first three forays into this brave, new `ggplot2` world are *splines*! and being able to use the (much better) `KernSmooth::bkde` and `KernSmooth::bkde2D` for density plots.
+The first three forays into this brave, new `ggplot2` world are *splines*! and being able to use the (much better) `KernSmooth::bkde` and `KernSmooth::bkde2D` for density plots and an initial port of the (still needing work) `coord_proj`.

 *NOTE*